Ultimate Guide to Japanese Language Schools in Tokyo

 One Coin English

 If you’re interested in using your Japanese language in the workforce, a great option is becoming an English teacher for Japanese students.
 One Coin’s mission is to increase the number of bilingual speakers in Japan.
-They teach through lesson plans, games, flashcards and support materials.
+They teach through lesson plans, games, flashcards, and support materials.
 Teachers at One Coin English also get to learn Japanese at a lower rate!
-One Coin English has teachers from over 20 countries and 5 continents.
-They have 9 schools, 8 in Tokyo and one in Yokohama.
-They include paid 12-hour training for new teachers and cover travel costs.
+One Coin English has teachers from over twenty countries and five continents.
+They have nine schools, eight in Tokyo and one in Yokohama.
+They include paid twelve-hour training for new teachers and cover travel costs.

 Requirements to work at One Coin English: